Reviews You Can Rely On

 Credit: Matthew Richardson

 Two of these, price and performance, are easily quantifiable and can be compared directly.
-The Brooks Divide 4 is a particularly valuable option, as it scores nearly as high as some of the top competitors in key metrics yet costs significantly less.
-If you don't need quite as much stability as the Divide, the Merrell Nova 3 is an equally good option for all-round value and versatility.
-While these particular shoes may not appeal to seasoned trail runners, they are a fantastic entry-level option for those interested in trying out trail running for the first time.
+The Brooks Divide 5 is a particularly valuable option, as it scores nearly as high as some of the top competitors in key metrics yet costs significantly less.
+If you don't need quite as much stability as the Divide, the Merrell Nova 4 is an equally good option for all-around value and versatility.

 Credit: Matthew Richardson

 The third aspect of value for a trail running shoe, longevity, is not nearly as easy to quantify.
 Since all shoes eventually wear out and need to be replaced, finding those that can withstand more miles of abuse before disintegrating helps determine that shoe's value.
 Unfortunately, every runner puts a different amount of strain on their shoes, so their lifetime varies widely.
 We certainly put each batch of test shoes through the wringer, and durability issues often present themselves early on.
-But time restraints on our testing period mean that we don't have the time to thrash every pair of shoes before publishing our findings.
-That said, we have been particularly impressed thus far with the craftsmanship of the Nnormal Kjerag — though it doesn't come cheap.
+We have been particularly impressed with the durable craftsmanship of the Nnormal Kjerag — though they don't come cheap.

 trail running shoes men - despite being mind-blowingly lightweight, the kjerag also appears to...